-I left the children’s water table under a porch light the other night and woke to find this.
+I left the children’s water table under a porch light the other night and woke to my walkway carpeted with June bugs.

-I thought what any chicken owner would think.
+I thought what any chicken owner would think: FREE FOOD!

 My chickens were delighted.
 So the next night I made sure the water table was parked there and placed a bucket under our other porch light.
 Suddenly I’m motivated to fix the other two outdoor lights we have.